Daycare Worker Salary: What Childcare Workers and Teachers Earn

 Teacher assistants

+Teacher assistants work under the supervision of teachers to provide additional educational support to children, including record keeping, planning activities, and assessing children's progress.
 Most teacher assistants work part-time.
-Their requirements are often an associate's degree or high school diploma, depending on the state.
-Most childcare centers also provide on-the-job training to teacher assistants to support their professional growth.
+Requirements often include an associate's degree or high school diploma, depending on the state, and most childcare centers also provide on-the-job training to support their professional growth.

 Childcare workers

 Childcare workers support the professional staff by organizing learning activities, tending to children's basic needs like preparing meals, and monitoring children's behavior in the classroom.
-They also help to create a fun and safe learning environment for children and monitor their progress.
+They help create a fun and safe learning environment and monitor each child's progress.
+Requirements and qualifications vary by state and by the size and location of the childcare center; some centers require educational certifications or relevant professional experience.

 Save time on administrative tasks and run a more efficient childcare program with brightwheel.
 Enable staff to easily communicate with families, log observations, and track activities in one centralized app.